 Furthermore, research commissioned by the National Association of Professional Employer Organizations (NAPEO) has found the following:

 All things considered, outsourcing HR to a PEO provides a compelling value proposition for small business owners.
-If you are looking at HR Outsourcing in Phoenix, call Focus HR on 520-721-6777 for a free consultation today.
+If you are looking for Phoenix HR and payroll services, call Focus HR on 520-721-6777 for a free consultation today.

 Source: https://www.napeo.org/what-is-a-peo/about-the-peo-industry/napeo-white-papers and https://www.napeo.org/docs/default-source/press-releases/white-paper-2019c8e44aac2ab0647c9e4fff00004fd204.pdf?sfvrsn=17542ed4_2